sunpy/sunpy-soar/docs/dev_guide/query.rst

 It performs a general query based on the provided parameters, retrieving the data that matches the criteria specified.

 ``doQueryFilteredByDistance``: This method is employed when a distance parameter is included in the search query.
-Unlike ``doQuery``, this method filters the entire query based on the specified distance value.
+Unlike ``doQuery``, this method filters the entire database based on the specified distance value.
 The time attribute is not necessarily required when using ``doQueryFilteredByDistance``.
 The distance range of values is appended to the end of the query using ``&DISTANCE(dmin, dmax)``, where ``dmin`` and ``dmax`` are Astropy quantities representing distances.
 These values must fall within the range of 0.28 AU to 1.02 AU; otherwise, the query will not return any results.